manolomartinez/solarizedtoggle/README.md

 A set of files and a script to toggle [solarized](http://ethanschoonover.com/solarized) dark/light.

 The script simply creates symliks, or copies files to the right places whenever one toggles from light to dark or vice versa.
 I use `urxvt`, `vim`, `zathura` and `mutt`, so that's what it changes; but extending it to other applications is, of course, as trivial as the script itself.

+`Xresources-light` is simply the solarized `Xresources`, modified so as to have the light version of the colour scheme.
+It remains, thus, under the [license](https://github.com/altercation/solarized/blob/master/LICENSE) that Ethan Schoonover has chosen for solarized.
+All the other files are public domain.

 It works, although some things puzzle me: